Decentralized Cooperative Beamforming for Networked LEO Satellites with Statistical CSI: System Model

 where $\Gamma_{u,l}=\sum_{s=1}^{S} \alpha_{s,u} g_{s,u,l}$.
 It can be derived that

-where $\boldsymbol{T}_u = \mathbb{E}\left[\boldsymbol{\alpha}_u \boldsymbol{\alpha}_u^{\mathsf{T}}\right] \in \mathbb{C}^{S \times S}$ denotes the inter-satellite channel gain correlation for user $u$.
+where $\boldsymbol{T}_u = \mathbb{E}\left[\boldsymbol{\alpha}_u \boldsymbol{\alpha}_u^{\mathsf{H}}\right] \in \mathbb{C}^{S \times S}$ denotes the inter-satellite channel gain correlation for user $u$.
 Owing to the large inter-satellite spacing, $\alpha_{i,u}$ and $\alpha_{j,u}$ are assumed independent for $i\neq j$, leading to

-where $\bar{\boldsymbol{\alpha}}_u = [\bar{\alpha}_{1,u},\ldots,\bar{\alpha}_{s,u}]^{\mathsf{T}}$ and $\boldsymbol{\beta}_u = [\beta_{1,u},\ldots,\beta_{S,u}]^{\mathsf{T}}$.
+where $\bar{\boldsymbol{\alpha}}_u = [\bar{\alpha}_{1,u},\ldots,\bar{\alpha}_{S,u}]^{\mathsf{T}}$ and $\boldsymbol{\beta}_u = [\beta_{1,u},\ldots,\beta_{S,u}]^{\mathsf{T}}$.
 As shown in \eqref{rate_component}, the resulting communication rate thus depends solely on the \emph{statistical channel parameters} rather than the instantaneous \ac{csi}.

+\begin{remark} Jointly optimizing $\boldsymbol{\delta}_s$ and $\boldsymbol{W}_s$ would yield a \ac{minlp}, which is ill-suited to the on-board computational and power budgets of \ac{leo} satellites.
+We therefore decouple the two procedures, in line with prior \ac{leo} designs that take the scheduled user set as given\cite{you2020jsac,zack2025twc}: $\boldsymbol{\delta}_s$ is fixed first by a geometry-driven heuristic, after which $\boldsymbol{W}_s$ is optimized.
+Several scheduling rules are evaluated in Section~\ref{sec_numer} to characterize how the choice of scheduler shapes the achievable cooperative gain.
+A joint design is left to future work. \end{remark}

-In what follows, we jointly optimize the beamformers across all \ac{leo} satellites, i.e., $\boldsymbol{W}_s,\forall s$, to maximize the network sum rate, while assuming that the binary scheduling variables $\boldsymbol{\delta}_s,\forall s$ are pre-determined.\footnote{Although, in principle, the schedulers could be optimized jointly with the beamformers in an alternating fashion, the binary nature of the scheduling variables leads to a \ac{minlp} formulation.
-Such problems typically entail significant algorithmic complexity and are ill-suited for \ac{leo} systems with stringent computational and power constraints.
-Hence, we adopt a pragmatic approach that decouples the two procedures: user scheduling is performed first based on heuristic yet effective criteria, followed by beamformer optimization.
-The impact of different scheduling strategies developed under various design criteria will be evaluated in Section~\ref{sec_numer}.} Under per-satellite power budgets, the sum-rate maximization problem is formulated as
+In what follows, we jointly optimize the beamformers across all \ac{leo} satellites, i.e., $\boldsymbol{W}_s,\forall s$, to maximize the network sum rate, while assuming that the binary scheduling variables $\boldsymbol{\delta}_s,\forall s$ are pre-determined by a geometry-driven heuristic, as discussed in Remark~\ref{sched_decouple_remark}.
+Under per-satellite power budgets, the sum-rate maximization problem is formulated as

 where $P_s$ is the power budget of the $s$-th \ac{leo}.

 Due to the coupling among the beamformers of different satellites in the objective function, problem~\eqref{prob_ori} is non-convex and cannot be solved directly.
 To address this challenge, we first develop a centralized cooperative beamforming scheme to tackle~\eqref{prob_ori}.
 This centralized formulation not only provides a performance upper bound but also establishes the foundation for the subsequent decentralized designs.